 The Diversity, Equity, and Inclusion Committee (DEI) is open to all students, faculty, and supervisors who demonstrate a commitment to working towards racial and social justice for marginalized groups.
-The committee focuses on increasing inclusion and cultural sensitivity efforts within the MMFT Program and beyond.
+The committee focuses on increasing inclusion and cultural sensitivity efforts within the MMFT Program and beyond, as well as providing a space to process current world events and their clinical implications.
 Meetings are held once a month, and projects/initiatives are student directed.
 There is no fee to join.
-Please contact Dr. Scott-Poe if you are interested in joining.
+Please contact Dr. Scott-Poe and Dr. A'Lyric Miles if you are interested in joining.